guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 Some other notable testing frameworks: Jasmine for JavaScript, Mocha for Node.js and Simpletest for PHP.

->[!note]
+>[!hint]
->look for a testing framework for the language that is being used.
+>Look for a testing framework for the language that is being used.

 <span style="color: #98971a">Pytest</span> <span style="color: #3588E9">--></span> you can have nearly infinite number of setups and tear downs.